HMUniversity/CS101/docs/start-with-creating-a-blog/create-a-blog.md

 ![Edit1](assets/4.png)

-The first thing you need to edit is `url` (line 16), if you use the style like `username.github.io`, you just need to tyep `https://username.github.io/` here.
+The first thing you need to edit is `url` (line 16), if you use the style like `username.github.io`, you just need to type `https://username.github.io/` here.

 ```yml
 url: https://username.github.io/